Finite-state machine: Electronic

-In a digital circuit, an FSM may be built using a programmable logic device, a programmable logic controller, logic gates and flip flops or relays.
-More specifically, a hardware implementation requires a register to store state variables, a block of combinational logic that determines the state transition, and a second block of combinational logic that determines the output of an FSM.
+When implemented as a digital circuit, a finite-state machine (FSM) may be built using logic gates and flip flops, a programmable logic controller, or relays.
+Every such FSM requires a register to store the current state, combinational logic that determines the next state, and in many cases, combinational logic that converts the current state to FSM output signals.

-In a Medvedev machine, the output is directly connected to the state flip-flops minimizing the time delay between flip-flops and output.
+Electronic FSMs are classified according to their general architecture.
+The output of a Mealy machine is a function of both its input signals and current state, whereas the output of a Moore machine is strictly a function of its current state.
+In a Medvedev machine, which is a subclass of Moore machines, the output logic is excluded and the state register is directly used as FSM output, thus minimizing the time delay between state transition and output change.

 Through state encoding for low power state machines may be optimized to minimize power consumption.

 Software applications

 The following concepts are commonly used to build software applications with finite-state machines: